fossas/fossa-cli/docs/references/strategies/languages/python/poetry.md

 We will produce the following dependency graph, from our analyses if both `poetry.lock` and `pyproject.toml` are discovered.

 ![With poetry.lock file](poetry-with-lock.svg)
-_Dependencies highlighted in yellow boxes are direct dependencies, rest are deep dependencies._
+_Dependencies highlighted in yellow boxes are direct dependencies, rest are transitive dependencies._

 If only, `pyproject.toml` is discovered, following dependency graph will be produced.

 ![Without poetry.lock file](poetry-without-lock.svg)
-_Dependencies highlighted in yellow boxes are direct dependencies, rest are deep dependencies._
+_Dependencies highlighted in yellow boxes are direct dependencies, rest are transitive dependencies._

-Without `poetry.lock` we are not able to identify any deep dependencies.
+Without `poetry.lock` we are not able to identify any transitive dependencies.
 We are also unable to locally resolve dependency when version ranges are provided, like `loguru = "^0.5"`.

 ### References